 Nigel Pickering – Ph.D.
 Research Associate Professor

-Nigel Pickering is a Research Associate Professor at the State of Washington Stormwater Center (WSC).
+Nigel Pickering is a Research Associate Professor at the State of Washington Stormwater Center (WSC) and an affiliate faculty member of Civil and Environmental Engineering (WSU).
 Nigel is a Water Resources Engineer with more than 30 years of scientific and engineering experience in water resources management.
 He is proficient with numerous crop, hydrology, hydraulic, and water quality modeling packages and also has extensive expertise in using instrumentation for environmental monitoring.
 Prior to joining the WSC, he worked in Massachusetts at Horsley Witten Group and the Charles River Watershed Association as a Senior Water Resources Engineer focusing on water resources planning, water quality modeling, climate resilience to fresh-water flooding, and stormwater assessment and design.
 Before that he worked in Florida at the University of Florida and Soil and Water Engineering Technology focusing on modeling crop response to climate change and water quality.
 Pickering has a Ph.D. in Agricultural Engineering from Cornell University in Ithaca, New York and he is a Registered Professional Engineer in Florida.
 Nigel reports to John Stark, Director of the WSC, and his soft-money position focuses on research, proposal writing, building connections for future research projects, development of the eastern branch of the WSC, and outreach to eastern Washington stormwater permittees.

 John Stark -Ph.D., Director WSC, Professor, Entomology and Ecotoxicology